command-line-interface-pages/site.github.io/content/about/index.md

 - Permit users to use their preferences
 - Write in the parsable format
 - Customize page look as you want
+- Add page for any project you want

+> :information_source: Note: projects with less than 5 stars considered as
+> untrusted.
+It doesn't characterize them in a negative way, it just means
+> they are not popular now.

 ## Expectations from the end user :books: